When is the next Leap Year? Find out when the next Leap Day will be, how to calculate Leap Years, and read about Leap Year folklore and history!

 - and gold was discovered in California (1848).

 Do you have any Leap Year memories?
-Please share!
+Are you a Leapling yourself?
+Please share in the comments below!